huan/brolog/README.md

 1. the first one is demo for easy to use in browser, and how it looks like npmlog.
 1. the second one is demo for intergrate with angular DI & systemjs.

-## 1. Dead easy for use in Browser
+## 1. Super Easy to use in Browser

 You can enable Brolog in your page by simple add the following `script` tag.